ap-enrique/aws_iot_hub_project/README.md

 ## Project Components
 - Hardware
-	- Arduino Uno R4 WiFi: A microcontroller designed for reading sensor data and communicating through MQTT.
+	- Arduino Uno R4 WiFi: A microcontroller designed for reading sensor, collects data and communicating through MQTT.
 	- DHT11 Sensor: A device that measures temperature and humidity.
 	- Raspberry Pi: Acts as the MQTT broker and serves as an intermediary to forward data to AWS IoT Core.
  - Software
- 	- Arduino IDE
+ 	- Arduino IDE for programming the Arduino.
- 	- MQTT Libraries
+ 	- Mosquitto MQTT Broker on Raspberry Pi for data relay.
   	- AWS service
-		- AWS IoT Core: A service that manages IoT devices and their data.
+		- AWS IoT Core: A cloud communication service that manages IoT devices and their data.
 		- AWS DynamoDB: A database used for storing sensor readings.
-		- AWS Lambda: A serverless function that processes data by sending over to other applications..
+		- AWS Lambda: A serverless function that processes data by sending over to other applications.
-		- AWS Amplify: A tool for creating a web interface to visualize sensor data.
+		- AWS Amplify: A tool for creating a frontend web interface to visualize sensor data.
+		- Grafana för advanced dashboard capabilities.

 ## System Architecture
+### Data Flow
-- DHT11 Sensor → Arduino → MQTT Broker (Raspberry Pi) → AWS IoT Core → DynamoDB
+- DHT11 Sensor → Arduino Uno R4 Wifi
+- Arduino → MQTT Broker (Raspberry Pi)
-- Visualization happens via AWS Amplify and a Lambda function to build a simple web interface.
+- Raspberry Pi → AWS IoT Core
+- AWS IoT Core → DynamoDB and Amplify

+### Visualization Options
+1. Grafana: Real-time, multi-sensor dashboards for industrial use.
+2. AWS Amplify: A user-friendly web portal for home monitoring.

 ## Instructions
 ### Step 1: Installation and Configuration